bensantora1/riscv_sim2/README.md

 ### RISC-V Simulator

 ### Overview
-RISC-V Simulator is a command-line tool that simulates the execution of basic RISC-V assembly instructions.
-It allows you to:
+A command-line tool that simulates the execution of basic RISC-V assembly instructions, allowing you to:

 Simulate a CPU with 32 general-purpose registers.
 Manage memory operations, including loads and stores.